tuxtof/labs/calm/lab6/calm_workshop_lab6.rst

 To follow this tutorial, you will need:

+- That you have deployed the MySql blueprint from the Calm Marketplace.
+The deployed servers will be what we use to configure with Ansible.
 - One CentOS v7 server to host Ansible.
 Follow the steps in configure-centos-server-v7_ to create a non-root user.
 - Make sure you can connect to the server using a password-less_ connection/session.